Capture a moment in time with a Custom Cameo Portrait

 European Sculpture and Decorative Arts Special Exhibitions Gallery, Metropolitan Museum of Modern Art, New York – March 8, 2005–January 29, 2006.

 I visited this exhibition at the Met in New York.
 I flew over from London, England as this exhibition was of such a high quality.
 I was also able to combine this visit with meeting a customer, for whom I had recently made a family cameo.
 We had a delightful afternoon in Central Park, where I was able to see his 3 year old daughter, who I had recently carved a cameo portrait of.
-Here you can read more of this Cameo Portrait.

 The exhibition was superb and I spent many hours over three days carefully examining the cameo carvings.
 My favorite was the superb jasper carving of the head of Medusa by Benedetto Pistrucci, shown above.
 This really is breathtaking when viewed in close up and at almost 3 inches across is of a large size.